GNETWVS/Point-Cloud-Classification/README.md

 `$ pip install -r requirements.txt`
 If running for the first time run:
 `python main.py --download_data`
-This will generate the data directory, download and unzip the raw datafiles, remove small point clouds, split into train, create a data dictionary with object class as the key and point cloud filename as the value, and split the data into train, evaluation and test sets.
+This will generate the data directory, download and unzip the raw datafiles, remove small point clouds, create a data dictionary with keys:[object class], value:[object_filename], and split the data into train, evaluation and test sets.
 The output is pickled, so this will only need to be performed a single time.

 ## To Train